Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

+The experimental drag and lift results in Guillard et al.\cite{guillard2014lift} were obtained by evaluating torques and vertical lifts on horizontal cylinders inside large granular beds rotated about the vertical axis.
+After a half rotation or so about the vertical axis, the authors observed a reduction in the force response as the cylinder begins re-interacting with the disturbed material as it is rotated multiple times.
+Here, we use the quasi-steady data obtained from the first half rotation of the cylinder, before it interacts with the disturbed media.
+Presumably, density variations play a smaller role in this portion, and hence we choose to compare the behavior observed with that of the NDPM model.

-A schematic representation of the cylinder drag case is provided in Figure \ref{fig:1}A. For the NDPM implementation, we use a grain density $\rho_g$ of 2520 $\textrm{kg}/\textrm{m}^3$,and a critical packing fraction $\phi_c$ of 0.60.
-We calibrate the internal friction coefficient ($\mu_s$) to match the slope of the depth vs drag graph from the experiments and found it to be $0.48$.
-This value seems slightly higher than commonly accepted value of $\mu_s$ ($\sim 0.4$) for glass beads \cite{klinkmuller2016properties}.
-This minor difference covers the variations in 2D simulations with 3D experiments.
-The difference also incorporates the variations due to indirect measurements of experimental drag and lift from rotating cylinder experiments\cite{guillard2014lift}.
+A schematic representation of the cylinder drag case is provided in Figure \ref{fig:1}A. For the NDPM implementation, we use a grain density $\rho_g$ of 2520 $\textrm{kg}/\textrm{m}^3$, and a critical packing fraction $\phi$ of 0.60. {We calibrate the internal friction value ($\mu_s$) for glass beads to $0.48$ to accurately model the initial slope of depth vs drag graph from the experiments.
+This is inline with the expected range of $\mu_s$ for the glass beads which lies in the $0.39-0.55$ range (corresponding to an angle of repose range $\sim22^{\circ}-29^{\circ}$, depending on the surface roughness) \cite{klinkmuller2016properties}}.
+The calibration absorbs possible inconsistencies between 2D simulations with 3D experiments and also incorporates the variations due to indirect measurements of experimental drag and lift from rotating cylinder experiments\cite{guillard2014lift}.

 The cylinder is modeled as an elastic body with a high elastic modulus, thereby acting as an approximate rigid body.
-The media-cylinder interface friction coefficient is set to $0.35$.
-The cylinder diameter, $D$ is $4$mm, and the in-plane length, $L$ is $1$m (as the simulations are 2D plane-strain). {We use a $0.20$m $\times$ $0.16$m granular bed, and a $5\times10^{-4}$m spatial resolution ($\Delta x$) for simulating these cases.}
+The media-cylinder interface friction coefficient ($\mu_f$) is set to $0.35$.
+The cylinder diameter, $D$ is $4$ mm, and the presumed out-of-plane length, $w$ is $1$ m (as the simulations are 2D plane-strain). {We use a $0.20$ m $\times$ $0.16$ m granular bed, and a $5\times10^{-4}$ m spatial resolution ($\Delta x$) for simulating these cases.}